anoma/nspec/docs/tutorial/engines/index.juvix.md

     - a finite list of timers<!--LNK http://127.0.0.1:8000/nspec/latest/architecture-2/Prelude.html#architecture-2.Prelude:39 Timer-->

-- engine-specific local state (a type parameter of the engine environment).<!-- cf. https://github.com/anoma/formanoma/blob/a00c270144b4cfcf2aea516d7412ffbe508cf3d1/Types/Engine.thy#L209 -->
+- local state (a type parameter of the engine environment).<!-- cf. https://github.com/anoma/formanoma/blob/a00c270144b4cfcf2aea516d7412ffbe508cf3d1/Types/Engine.thy#L209 -->

+While the above is simply a definition, let us quickly add short explanations of each of the fields.
+The name is a means to address messages (among other things).
+The mailbox contains (a subset of) the previously received messages.
+The acquaintances is a list of "known names".
 The role of timers will become clear later, after we have introduced
 [[On Engines in the Anoma Specification#engine-systems|local clocks]] and sorted out some techincalities concerning
 [[On Engines in the Anoma Specification#engine-sets|sets of engine environments]].
+Finally,
+the _local state_ is all other kind of data that we may want to stor locally.

 As the time stamping server requires time stamps, let illustrate environments in the context of the greeting protocol.